limlabs/limgen/README.md

 Must have:

 - [ ] Deep merge objects
+- [ ] Only copy files that are needed
 - [ ] CLI implementation
 - [ ] Component templating
 - [ ] Documentation